-Where an Employee's conduct is prejudicial to their recovery or they have intentionally placed themselves at risk the School also reserves the right to withhold contractual sick pay.
+Where an Employee's conduct is prejudicial to their recovery or they have intentionally placed themselves at risk the School also reserves the right to withhold contractual sick pay following appropriate evidence being sought.
 Contractual sick pay will not be paid where an absence from work is as a result of sickness or injury sustained through the active participation in sport as a profession.